Tutorial 1: Electric circuits

 If you connected the wrong ports by mistake, you can always remove a connection by clicking on the (x) icon that appears when you place the mouse over the port selection tool.

 Connections made to an output port can be inspected.
 If you select the 'PS01' component now, each output port will show how many connections have been made with it.
 Furthermore, if you click on the port selection tool, you can see its connection and even remove it by clicking on the remove (x) icon.
-Selecting the 'dc_p' port you will see that it is connected to the input port ‘x1’ of the ‘H01’ component inside the same assembly, as expected.
+By selecting the 'dc_p' port you will see that it is connected to the input port ‘x1’ of the ‘H01’ component inside the same assembly, as expected.

 The basic circuit is now ready to be tested.
 We expect that the lamp will switch on immediately after the emulation has started.